Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Some kinds of bone cancer, especially osteosarcomas, appear to be linked to hereditary diseases.
-For example, if you or your child has Li-Fraumeni syndrome or Rothmund-Thomson syndrome, you or your child may have an increased risk of getting bone cancer.
-Children who have the inherited form of a rare eye cancer called retinoblastoma are also at greater risk.
-These situations are rare, though.
+Family history of genetic syndromes or certain rare cancers.
+A small number of bone cancers, especially osteosarcomas, seem to be linked to hereditary diseases.
+For example, people with Li-Fraumeni syndrome or Rothmund-Thomson syndrome may have an increased risk of getting bone cancer.
+Children who have the inherited form of a type of eye cancer called retinoblastoma are also at greater risk.
+These cases are rare, though.
 Doctors have still not discovered all of the genes that are linked to bone cancer.

-This is a bone disease that mostly affects people ages 50 and older.
+Paget's disease of the bone.
+This disease mostly affects people ages 50 and older.
 It causes abnormal bone tissue to form.
-This makes brittle, thick bones, which are weak and prone to fractures.
-It is not cancer, but it can lead to bone cancer in a small number of severe cases, typically osteosarcoma.
+This makes brittle, thick bones, which are weak and more likely to fracture.
+It is not cancer, but it can lead to bone cancer (usually osteosarcoma) in a small number of cases.